 If you haven't already done so, it's time for pulling the cover off of your gas grill that's sat dormant through these crazy wintry days.
 Light that baby up and let's get GRILLiN'.
 Honestly, it feels like years since I've felt the warmth of the sun on my face.
 So I've been relishing in the 60° weather these past few days.
 Finally, I do believe Spring is on its way.

 It can be either an appetizer for a dinner party or a dish for your main course.
 Just by adding a side dish of brown rice and a salad to these skewers, you can elevate this appetizer into an entrée that carries the evening.

-The marinade itself would work with any beef, pork or chicken dish.
-It’s not limited to beef by any means.
+The marinade itself would work with any beef, pork, or chicken dish.
 If you want to add a little kick to any of the meats listed here, it will definitely take any of these to a new level.

 The spicy peanut sauce is the perfect finish for a flavor-packed flank steak.
-The dipping sauce is the star of the show by all means.
-Whatever you do, don’t forget the sauce.
+The dipping sauce is the star of the show.
+Whatever you do, don't forget the sauce.

 You can substitute any vegetable on the skewers for a variation.
 There's no limit to whatever vegetable you like when adding them to these skewers.
 Let your imagination run wild with this recipe.

 Flank Steak is a good choice

 You may be wondering what in the world is flank steak or if you've ever eaten it before.
 If you've devoured fajitas anytime in your life, then you've probably eaten flank steak, if, of course, it wasn't chicken fajitas.
 One nice thing about flank steak is it won't break the bank.
 It's a very economical cut of meat but full of beefy flavor.